The Business of IT Blog

 Finally, once all of the above is collected and understood clearly, write plans and strategies, aka frameworks, that are solid and executable.
 They should be checklist heavy, focusing on actual steps that can be taken for each found risk.
 From before, during, and after, each step of the procedure needs to be covered.
 Don’t focus on policies, instead focus on how your organization can adhere to industry standards during a disaster.
 Include budget allocations and try to make systems fully adjustable for various situations, like loss of equipment or inability to go into work.

-Test Frameworks
+Test frameworks

 Following the completion of your plans and strategies, you need to test the viability of each.
 To do so, conduct realistic exercises that work through each step-by-step list.
 From full-scale to drills and walkthroughs, do whatever you need to do to ensure the BCM system you adopt is fully functional.
 The worst thing you can do is not test.

-Review and Improve
+Review and improve

 Always improve.
 Creating and testing is not enough.
 Over time your frameworks can become non-relevant.
 On top of that, the state of your organization is in constant change.
 Budgets can adjust, important hardware can go outdated, you name it.
 Every framework is subject to need maintenance and continual review.

-Train, Governance, and Oversight
+Train, govern, and oversee

 Take the time to ensure your entire staff knows what to do in the case of an uncontrollable event.
 Having your employees on board will make the transition and recovery process much smoother.
 Enlisting a specialized team to guide the programs and eliminate any roadblocks, as well as take care of maintenance, will help you stay one step ahead of the rest.
 It can also be very beneficial to seek outside expert advice from time to time.

-Plan For Adaptation
+Plan For adaptation

 As we are talking about planning for and managing unforeseen, unknown events, always keep in mind that one risk may not be exactly what you thought would happen but can fit into a framework.
 Making small adaptations and being ready to utilize your resources means BCM is your organization’s lifeline.